Business

 • As long as the annual abatement doesn’t exceed the amount of new taxes generated, there is no cost to the taxpayer.

-• The city recognizes taxes increased and abatement amounts, and budgets accordingly.
+• The city recognizes tax increases and abatement amounts and budgets accordingly.

 • Taxes on the original value are collected.